miaomiaowu0428/sol-trade-sdk/README.md

 # Sol Trade SDK

 A comprehensive Rust SDK for seamless interaction with Solana DEX trading programs.
-This SDK provides a robust set of tools and interfaces to integrate PumpFun, PumpSwap, and Bonk functionality into your applications.
+This SDK provides a robust set of tools and interfaces to integrate PumpFun, PumpSwap, Bonk, and Raydium CPMM functionality into your applications.

 ## Project Features

 1. **PumpFun Trading**: Support for `buy` and `sell` operations
 2. **PumpSwap Trading**: Support for PumpSwap pool trading operations
 3. **Bonk Trading**: Support for Bonk trading operations
+4. **Raydium CPMM Trading**: Support for Raydium CPMM (Concentrated Pool Market Maker) trading operations
-4. **Event Subscription**: Subscribe to PumpFun, PumpSwap, and Bonk program trading events
+5. **Event Subscription**: Subscribe to PumpFun, PumpSwap, Bonk, and Raydium CPMM program trading events
-5. **Yellowstone gRPC**: Subscribe to program events using Yellowstone gRPC
+6. **Yellowstone gRPC**: Subscribe to program events using Yellowstone gRPC
-6. **ShredStream Support**: Subscribe to program events using ShredStream
+7. **ShredStream Support**: Subscribe to program events using ShredStream
-7. **Multiple MEV Protection**: Support for Jito, Nextblock, ZeroSlot, Temporal, Bloxroute, and other services
+8. **Multiple MEV Protection**: Support for Jito, Nextblock, ZeroSlot, Temporal, Bloxroute, and other services
-8. **Concurrent Trading**: Send transactions using multiple MEV services simultaneously; the fastest succeeds while others fail
+9. **Concurrent Trading**: Send transactions using multiple MEV services simultaneously; the fastest succeeds while others fail
-9. **Unified Trading Interface**: Use unified trading protocol enums for trading operations
+10. **Unified Trading Interface**: Use unified trading protocol enums for trading operations

 ## Installation